isabella232/js-node-callbacks/readme.md

 # Creating a hot line using Node/Express and Sinch

-in this tutorial we are going to create a very simple conference app where you anyone can call in to a number and be connected.
-A little bit like the carriers hotlines back in the day (maybe they still exist, any one know?).
+In this tutorial we are going to create a very simple conference app where you can call in to a number and be connected to anyone.
+A little bit like the carrier hotlines back in the day (maybe they still exist, any one know?).
-This will take you approx 15 min to finish
+This will take you approx. 15 min to finish.

 ## Setup
 1. A [Sinch account](https://www.sinch.com/signup) and an app with keys